 However, businesses should be cautious when creating digital slideshows.
 Tackling visual marketing without the right strategy can have the opposite effect.
 Hectic or garish displays will turn off users, making them less likely to purchase.

 Touch screen integration for digital kiosks and table-top tablets let customers easily customize their orders without any extra burden on employee staff.

-When customers have a visual display of their order that can be adjusted or edited before submission, the number of order-related errors will decrease as well.
-This translates to better organizational efficiency and reduced employee labor—two important goals in their own right, but also two critical components of a quality customer experience.
+When customers see their order and can adjust or edit before submission, the number of order-related errors decreases.
+This translates to better organizational efficiency and reduced employee labor.
+Each a critical component of a quality customer experience.

 For a good example of this concept put into practice, check out Pizza Hut’s latest digital innovation.
 By letting customers design and order each pizza with a touch screen tabletop tablet, the franchise gives each customer more agency over his/her order and reduces the amount of labor needed from the staff.

 Johnny Rockets, an American diner chain, also recently adopted an interactive digital screen business model.
-By integrating its ordering system with tabletop tablets, the diner allows customers to order food, select music, play games, and pay the bill—all without the help of a server.
-The business claimed that its use of interactive tablets improved its table-turn time by 11%.
+By integrating its ordering system with tabletop tablets, customers can order food, select music, play games, and pay the bill.
+In fact, the business claimed that its use of interactive tablets improved its table-turn time by 11%.